Ranbir Kapoor and Arjun Kapoor shower love on girlfriends Alia Bhatt and Malaika Arora in pic going viral

 Tweets about this

-techtipsdeck.in Alia Bhatt receives a peck on her cheek from beau Ranbir Kapoor; Arjun Kapoor get cosy in THIS unseen throwback pic… https://t.co/YXZ0soOcez 8 minutes ago

-DevFan Ranbir Kapoor and Arjun Kapoor shower love on girlfriends Alia Bhatt and Malaika Arora in pic going viral https://t.co/R9wiZ6dETb 10 minutes ago
+WaYs2rOcK Ranbir Kapoor kisses Alia Bhatt in a photo from New York.
+Don't miss Arjun-Malaika in the back… https://t.co/bQ1TeFe0tl 57 seconds ago

-Filmy Khabri Alia Bhatt gets a sweet kiss from Ranbir Kapoor, Malaika Arora gets one from Arjun Kapoor in this throwback picture… https://t.co/ajCFDbBxLy 15 minutes ago
+Punjabi Radio Los Angeles News Update : Alia Bhatt gets a sweet kiss from Ranbir Kapoor, Malaika Arora gets one from Arjun Kapoor in thi - Th… https://t.co/ZEIa7ZOOzc 8 minutes ago

-R.Glitz Ranbir Kapoor kisses Alia Bhatt in sweet unseen picture, Arjun-Malaika complete the frame